About the school

 FOR STUDENTS

-The Erasmus programme : Erasmus focuses on higher education, cooperation between higher education institutions, vocational training at university level and cooperation between higher education institutions and businesses.
-The programme is primarily intended for students, teachers and staff of higher education institutions, but also for trainers from enterprises and other entities.
+The Erasmus+ programme: Erasmus+ focuses on higher education, cooperation between higher education institutions, professional training at the university level and collaboration between higher education institutions and businesses.
+The programme is primarily intended for students, teachers, and staff of higher education institutions, as well as for trainers from enterprises and other entities.

-The Erasmus programme is open to Czech public, state and private higher education institutions (HEIs) as well as higher vocational schools (HEIs) that hold an Erasmus Charter for Higher Education (ECHE), which is the European Commission's authorisation for a higher education institution to participate in the Erasmus programme.
+The Erasmus+ programme is open to Czech public, state and private higher education institutions (HEIs) as well as higher professional schools that hold an Erasmus Charter for Higher Education (ECHE), which is the European Commission's authorisation for a higher education institution to participate in the Erasmus programme.

-Study mobility at a foreign higher education institution
+Study stay at a foreign higher education institution

 • to be carried out exclusively on the basis of valid inter-institutional agreements between the sending and receiving higher education institution holding the ECHE